Gambling vs. Speculating

 a.) the odds are known,

-b.) the odds cannot be changed in your favor,
+b.) the odds can’t be influenced in your favor,

 c.) and — most importantly — those odds are not in your favor.

 Playing on the opposite side of a gambler is called being a business.
 The casino is rolling the dice just like you.
-All a casino needs is a small advantage (i.e. 51% vs. your 49% ) to cross the invisible line in the middle of the table — from “gambler” here, to “business” over there.
+All a casino needs is a small advantage (51% vs. your 49% ) to cross that invisible line in the middle of the table — from “gambler” over here, to “business” over there.